kilianFatras/oil-price-evolution/README.md

 # oil-price-evolution
 This is a times series R project.
-It is about to study the evolution of the oil price since 1990.
+The purpose is to study the oil price evolution since 1990.
 Data are from INSEE and represent the price of the brent in London.